-The Board of Regents shall rely on the Chancellor, the presidents of all USG institutions, and their deans and faculties to develop, adapt, and administer the academic methods and procedures deemed by them to be most effective in promoting efficiency of operations and most appropriate to the advancement of learning.
+The Chancellor, the University System Office of Academic Affairs and the University System of Georgia (USG) presidents, their administrative officers and faculties shall develop, adapt, and administer the academic methods and procedures deemed by them to be most effective in promoting efficient operations and the advancement of learning.

-- To prescribe the teaching load to be carried by each member of the faculty;
+- Prescribing the teaching load to be carried by each member of the faculty;

-- To determine the maximum and minimum number of students permitted in a class; and,
+- Determining the maximum and minimum number of students permitted in a class; and,

-- To define the nature and form of records, if any, to be kept of the members of the faculties and of activities of administrative personnel.
+- Defining the nature and form of academic records to be kept concerning members of the faculties and administrative personnel.